Personal-Use Chargeback: What’s Fair In a PUC?

 The standard set forth by the IRS stipulates that employees must track their personal mileage in much the same way employees on a cents-per-mile reimbursement program track their business travel.
 After submitting odometer readings and personal-miles traveled to the company, the company will then charge them for use at the IRS mileage reimbursement rate.

 While some companies may follow this standard, chances are they’re doing something else.
 How a business enacts their personal-use chargeback varies by the size of the company, the industry they’re in.
-At the end of the day, companies wany to be fair to their driving employees.
+At the end of the day, companies want to be fair to their driving employees.
 Enterprise-sized companies with larger fleets are more likely to use PUCs as they have a larger accounting workforce.
 Some companies charge every fleet vehicle driver the same flat fee, say $100 each month.
 Other companies don’t even charge employees for personal use.

 Common Objections